 In this context, throughout the study, we are looking at the intersection between young people's social inclusion and digitalisation in order to understand how the development of the digital world promotes or inhibits inclusion.
-Across Europe, there is an increasing interest in the opportunities that digitalisation offers and a variety of experience and knowledge of its use towards fostering social inclusion.
-Yet, there has been little analysis of the benefits and opportunities of the digital world, as well as risks and potential perils of this new reality, particularly for those at risk of marginalisation.
+Across Europe, there is an increasing interest for the opportunities digitalisation offers, and a variety of experience and knowledge of its use towards fostering social inclusion.
+Yet, there has been little analysis of benefits and opportunities of the digital world, as well as risks and potential perils of this new reality, particularly for those at risk of marginalisation.
 There has also been little discussion of the implications for the youth field, across research, policy and practice.
-Besides infrastructure and access, the digital agenda within public policy is still not being addressed adequately, and neither are the educational and social dimensions of digitalisation.
+Besides for infrastructure and access, the digital agenda within public policy is still not addressed adequately, and neither are the educational and social dimensions of digitalisation.